 Celery is safe for most people when consumed orally.
 However, it may cause allergic reactions and minor skin irritation for those with sensitivities.

-Individuals who suffer from kidney problems should not eat celery, since it can cause inflammation.
+Individuals who suffer from kidney problems should not eat celery as it can cause inflammation.

-Celery is not only high in water content and dietary fiber, both of which contribute to a prolonged feeling of fullness and satiety, but it is also a good source of vitamin K (phylloquinone), which promotes coagulation and healthy bones.
+Celery is high in water content and dietary fiber, both of which contribute to a prolonged feeling of fullness.
+It is also a good source of vitamin K (phylloquinone), which promotes coagulation and healthy bones.

 Additionally, celery leaves and stalks provide adequate amounts of vitamin B9 (folate), vitamin B5 (pantothenic acid), and potassium, along with small amounts of other B-complex vitamins, mainly B2 (riboflavin) and B6 (pyridoxine).